 - Know which events work that keep people coming back

-- Have visitors come back and retain first timers in church using a church attendance tracker
+- Have guests come back and retain first timers in church using a church attendance tracker

-- Turn first time visitors into active members of your church
+- Turn first time guests into active members of your church

-- Engage your visitors with an church assimilation process from first time visitors to active members
+- Engage your guests with an church assimilation process from first time guest to active member

-- Make the process of volunteer choosing easier using the S.H.A.P.E. acronym, a Purpose Driven Church Growth Spiritual Gifts Assessment or Spiritual Gifts Assessment Willow Creek.
+- Make the process of volunteer choosing easier using the S.H.A.P.E. acronym, a Purpose Driven Church Growth Spiritual Gifts Assessment.
 To get a better understanding of S.H.A.P.E.
 Click Here.

 - Make timely and wise decisions using church growth strategies